Ride-The-Lightning/RTL/README.md

 `Server is up and running, please open the UI at http://localhost:3000`

-Open your browser at the following address: http://localhost:3000 to access the RTL application on your pi.
+Open your browser at the following address: http://localhost:3000 to access the RTL application.